-This time limit can only be extended under very specific circumstances, and you should work with your wrongful death lawyer very closely to ensure that your claim is filed before the state’s statute of limitations expires for your particular case in Tampa.
+This time limit can only be extended under very specific circumstances, and you should work closely with your wrongful death lawyer to ensure your claim is filed before the statute of limitations expires for your particular case in Tampa.

 Damages in wrongful death claims are often broken up into losses that the family members suffered directly and those that the deceased would have been able to recover if they had not succumbed to their injuries.
 The losses that are available to surviving family members might consist of:

 - Lost guidance and support previously provided by the deceased

 - Loss of companionship and love

 - The loss of protection by the deceased

 - Out-of-pocket funeral costs and/or medical expenses paid by the family

 Then, your attorney will also take into consideration things like how much income the decedent would have continued to earn if they hadn’t passed away (lost earning potential), loss of wages and earned benefits, and loss of contributions to a retirement savings plan or inheritance.